Kristyna-Navitas/FreshTab/README.md

 Then there is also generation script for ollama LLM outputs for the dataset in the generation directory.
 And evaluation script in the evaluation directory.

-## Poster
-- in the publications folder
-- do not look there if this should be anonymized for you